-\item[(iii)] We define three more features that express the range of the angles of the triangles adjacent to any given vertex.
-Specifically, the maximum angle, the minimum and the average of all angles for that vertex, are used to capture information regarding the robustness of the triangular representation (features $F_6$, $F_7$ and $F_8$).
-Extreme angles are often correlated to increased numerical errors incurred during the slicing process.
-The slicing process in many technologies is carried out by proprietary slicer software.
+\item[(iii)] We define three more features that express the range of angles of triangles adjacent to any given vertex.
+Specifically, the maximum, minimum and average of all angles for that vertex, are used to capture information regarding the robustness of the triangular representation (features $F_6$, $F_7$ and $F_8$).
+Extreme angles are often correlated to the increased numerical errors incurred during the slicing process.
+The slicing process in many technologies is performed using proprietary slicer software.

-\item[(iv)] A significant feature is the angle between the normal vector of each point and the slicing direction that coincides with the z-axis (feature $F_9$).
-This is probably the most well studied feature in the literature and there are several studies that suggest that there is a high correlation of the error and the building direction (see e.g. \cite{byun2006,pandley2017}).
+\item[(iv)] A significant feature is the angle between the normal vector of each point and the slicing direction which coincides with the z-axis (feature $F_9$).
+This is probably the most well studied feature in the literature and several studies suggest that there is a high correlation between the error and the building direction (e.g. \citep{byun2006,pandley2017}).

-\item[(v)] Points near the bounding box often have less dimensional accuracy than other points.
+\item[(v)] Points near the bounding box often have a lower dimensional accuracy than other points.
 This is an observation that we have made and is probably caused by the controllers of the electro-mechanical parts of the 3D printers and the corresponding algorithms.
-Hence, the minimum Euclidean distance of each vertex to the bounding box is used as the tenth feature of the input (feature $F_{10}$). \end{itemize}
+Hence, the minimum Euclidean distance of each vertex to the bounding box was used as the tenth feature of the input (feature $F_{10}$). \end{itemize}

-Each one of the above characteristics plays an essential role in the model’s predictive performance.
-Any removal of them, increases the network's training error.
-Overall, this set of features can be calculated for any triangulated model and can provide a reliable estimate for the quality of the fabricated item.
+Each of these characteristics plays an essential role in the predictive performance of a model.
+The removal of any feature increases the training and validation errors of the network.
+Overall, this set of features can be calculated for any triangulated model and provide a reliable estimate of the error of the fabricated item.